jronallo/iiif-workshop/workshop/image/parameters-play.md

 `https://iiif.lib.ncsu.edu/iiif/segPap_021/{region}/{size}/{rotation}/{quality}.{format}`

+In a text editor copy the template above and begin filling in different values for the region, size, rotation, quality, and format.

 All the example values below ought to work with this particular image.
+Links to the standard documentation are given for each of the parameters.

+<div class="alert">Tip: It may be easier to see what's happening with some of the other parameters if you use a "full" region.</div>

+<div class="alert">Tip: When viewing an image in the Firefox and Chrome web browsers the title bar will tell you the width x height of the image in pixels.</div>

 ## Region